ignite/web/packages/vuex/README.md

 ### Blocks

-Registered as `common/blocks`, this module receives, stores, and decodes the latest 20 blocks (configurable) as the blocks appear in the websocket API.
+Registered as `common/blocks`, this module receives, stores, and decodes the latest 20 blocks (configurable) as the blocks appear in the WebSocket API.

 The blocks module provides these getters: